-- (c) A public agency shall not charge a fee to any requesting party who is an involved person in the record requested.
-A public agency shall not charge a fee to any other requesting party if (1) the record depicts (A) a police officer involved in a shooting, (B) a police officer involved in a motor vehicle accident, or (C) a police officer giving a formal statement about the use of force, or (2) (A) there is an allegation of misconduct concerning the police officer involved, or (B) the police officer involved is the subject of a disciplinary investigation, subject to any limitations on disclosure set forth in subsection (g) of section 29-6d of the general statutes, as amended by this act. - (d) The public agency shall maintain an original, unredacted copy of any requested record that is redacted for public dissemination in accordance with the provisions of this section. - (e) If the Freedom of Information Commission determines that a public agency has violated any provision of this section, the Freedom of Information Commission may order the public agency to refund any payment made under this section. - 294 Sec.
-3. Subsections (a) and (b) of section 1-212 of the general statutes 295 are repealed and the following is substituted in lieu thereof (Effective 296 October 1, 2024): - (a) Any person applying in writing shall receive, promptly upon request, a plain, facsimile, electronic or certified copy of any public record.
+- (2) A public agency shall not charge a fee to any other requesting party if (A) the record depicts a police officer involved in a shooting, a police officer involved in a motor vehicle accident or a police officer giving a formal statement about the use of force, or (B) (i) there is an allegation of misconduct concerning the police officer involved, or (ii) the police officer involved is the subject of a disciplinary investigation, subject to any limitations on disclosure set forth in subsection (g) of section 29-6d of the general statutes, as amended by this act. - (d) The public agency shall maintain an original, unredacted copy of any requested record that is redacted for public dissemination in accordance with the provisions of this section. - (e) If the Freedom of Information Commission determines that a public agency has violated any provision of this section, the Freedom of Information Commission may order the public agency to refund any payment made under this section. - Sec.
+3. Subsections (a) and (b) of section 1-212 of the general statutes are repealed and the following is substituted in lieu thereof (Effective October 1, 2025): - (a) Any person applying in writing shall receive, promptly upon request, a plain, facsimile, electronic or certified copy of any public record.
 The type of copy provided shall be within the discretion of the public agency, except (1) the agency shall provide a certified copy whenever requested, and (2) if the applicant does not have access to a computer or facsimile machine, the public agency shall not send the applicant an electronic or facsimile copy.
 [The] Except as provided in section 2 of this act, the fee for any copy provided in accordance with the Freedom of Information Act: